 - 1 jalapeno pepper (optional), sliced

-- Bring 3 quart of water to a rolling boil and add 1 tbsp of kosher salt.
-Cook the pasta in the boiling water to al dante according to package (most spaghetti will cook in 9 to 12 minutes or so).
-After the pasta has been cooking for 5 minutes or so, add the frozen peas to cook with the pasta for the remainder of the time.
-When pasta is ready, take ¾ cup of the cooking water and set it aside.
-Drain pasta and peas in a colander.
+- Bring 3 quarts of water to a rolling boil and add 1 tbsp of kosher salt.
+Cook the pasta in the boiling water to al dante according to package (most spaghetti will cook in 9 to 11 minutes or so).
+After the pasta has been cooking for 5 minutes, add the frozen peas to cook with the pasta for the remainder of the time.
+When the pasta is ready, take ¾ cup of the cooking water and set it aside.
+Drain the pasta and peas in a colander.

-- In a large deep cooking pan, heat 2 tbsp extra virgin olive oil over medium-high till shimmering but not smoking.
-Add red peppers and cook for 3 to 4 minutes, tossing regularly.
-Add garlic and cook, tossing frequently, for 30 to 45 seconds or so until fragrant.
+- In a large, deep cooking pan, heat 2 tbsp extra virgin olive oil over medium-high till shimmering but not smoking.
+Add the red bell peppers and cook for 3 to 4 minutes, tossing regularly.
+Add the garlic and cook, tossing frequently, for 30 seconds or so until fragrant.

 - Now, add the cooked pasta and peas to the pan and toss to combine.
-Add tuna, lemon zest, lemon juice, parsley, oregano, black pepper, kalamata olives, jalapeno if using, and a big sprinkle of Parmesan cheese.
-Drizzle a bit of extra virgin olive oil and some of the pasta cooking water.
+Add the tuna, lemon zest, lemon juice, parsley, oregano, black pepper, kalamata olives, jalapeno if using, and a big sprinkle of Parmesan cheese.
+Drizzle a bit of extra virgin olive oil and some of the pasta cooking water as needed.
 Give everything a toss.
 Taste and adjust seasoning to your liking.
-Add more Paremsan if you like.

-- Transfer tuna pasta to serving bowls.
+- Transfer the tuna pasta to serving bowls.
 Enjoy!